gregmarine/ByGregMarine.com/Blog/src/2024/09/14_i-ve-been.md

 Of course, I'm not speaking in the literal since.
 These works are inanimate...LOL I just like to think of them as being alive...hehehe It's a fun way to experience being a creator.

 I've reached a moment in my day where I still have a lot to say, but my thoughts aren't truly coming together.
 I think I'm going to call it a day on this journal entry.
 In the same fashion as a timestamp entry, I haven't gone back through the whole thing.
 I hope most of it makes sense.
-The only different between today's and other timestamp entries is that this one isn't timestamped...LOL
+The only difference between today's and other timestamp entries is that this one isn't timestamped...LOL

-I love to journal <3 I'm so sorry if there are day in this journal that don't make much sense.
+I love to journal <3 I'm so sorry if there are days in this journal that don't make much sense.
 Sometimes I have incomplete thoughts.
 Other times the thoughts are so deep, even I don't know where I was going...LOL

 I'll end today with a note: I've had a great few days lately.
 I've been deep in prayer.
 I've been deep in thought.
 I've been experiencing life.
 I've been working.
 I've been resting.
 I've been dreaming.
 I've been hoping.
 I've...been <3